frigal001/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-{{< figure library="true" src="PANO9.jpg" title="" lightbox="true" >}}
+{{< figure library="true" src="PANO9.jpg" title="" lightbox="false" >}}

 I am a biogeographer with broad interests in island biogeography, community ecology, macroecology, biostatistics and biodiversity research.
-My main research aims to understand the role of historical and ecological processes in shaping insular communities and to understanding and quantifying the response of island biodiversity to human-mediated disturbances.
+My main research aims to understand the role of historical and ecological processes in shaping (insular) communities and to understanding and quantifying the response of biodiversity to human-mediated disturbances (mainly land-use change and species invasions).
+I work mainly on the Macaronesian islands using arthropods as mode organisms.

-Since 2015, I am an Assistant Professor at the [Université  de Pau et des Pays de l'Adour (UPPA)](https://www.univ-pau.fr/) where I am in charge of the biostatistics courses for undergraduate and graduate students in biology.
-I am member of the [UMR 5254 CNRS-UPPA IPREM](https://iprem.univ-pau.fr/fr/index.html) and an external collaborator of the [Centre for Ecology, Evolution and Environmental Changes (cE3c)](https://ce3c.ciencias.ulisboa.pt) of the University of Lisbon.
+## News:PhD position open at the University of Pau (France)

-I also act as an associate editor for [Community Ecology Journal](https://www.springer.com/journal/42974?gclid=CjwKCAjwwYP2BRBGEiwAkoBpAoXv9dE_mz3KkHrMiCbr4mDFcWWXxnudxA4imJc1JipbVVd_8Cj1CRoCE8QQAvD_BwE) and [PlosOne](https://plosone.org).
+We search for a highly motivated PhD candidate to work on the global macroecological/macroevolutionary patterns of island radiation.
+Link to the official annoucement [here](https://ed-sea.univ-pau.fr/_attachments/offre-de-these-article/PhDProjectRigal2020_IslandRadiation.pdf?download=true) .